The top 3 admissions roadblocks every school faces

 Nominate a central location to serve as your school’s intelligent database.
 This could be as basic as a shared spreadsheet, but many schools are now using a customer relationship manager (CRM).
 Regardless of which system you use, it’s important that every member of your team knows where the data is stored and regards it as the single point of truth for all leads.

 You’ve collected all of the student’s details.
 You’ve attached all of the correct documents.
-But it’s been over a month, and you’re still waiting for the enrolment fee.
+But it’s been over a month, and you’re still waiting for the enrollment fee.
 It’s time to chase up the payment, but quite frankly you’d rather poke yourself in the eye than get on the phone and have an awkward money conversation.

 How to fix it

-First, allow parents to pay the enrolment fees online.
+First, allow parents to pay the enrollment fees online.
 This means adding a payment gateway that integrates with your school’s bank to the last step of your online application form.
 Online payments encourage parents to pay the fees straight away.

 Ready to fix it?

 See how Funnel can remove your enrollment roadblocks